 What does Escalation Procedure mean?

 Every lone worker needs to have an individual escalation procedure.
-This is a detailed plan of what to do and who to contact if a worker fails to check in and can’t be reached.
+These are the emergency procedures showing what to do and who to contact in what order if a worker fails to check in and can’t be reached or requests immediate assistance due to physical injury.